The pudding! The proof is in the pudding!

 Your doctor is your ally.
 All is well.

-But if your child is sick, there’s a problem.
+But if your child’s sick, there’s a problem

-I spoke at a conference with James Lyons-Weiler, PhD; Mary Holland, J.D.; and Tetyana Obukhanych, Ph.D. this Saturday, which was organized by Informed Choice Washington and the Institute for Pure and Applied Knowledge.
+I spoke at a conference recently with James Lyons-Weiler, Ph.D.; Mary Holland, J.D.; and Tetyana Obukhanych, Ph.D.

 - Are nonverbal